There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 We’re lucky in Calgary as we’re spoiled for choice when it comes to early season hikes.
-I’ve chosen five early season mountain hikes that are all within a 90 minute drive of the city.
+I’ve chosen 16 early season mountain hikes that are all within a 90 minute drive of Calgary.
+Some of the harder ones will pay dividends.
+Do a few of these early season mountain hikes and you’ll be in summer hiking shape in no time.

 If you’ve got 3 – 3.5 hours for a hike then do the one up to Castle Mountain Lookout in Banff National Park for its great views up and down the length of the Bow Valley.
 On clear days you can even see as far as Vermilion Pass in Kootenay National Park.

-It’s only 7.4 kilometres return with an elevation gain of 520 metres.
+It’s only 7.4 km return with an elevation gain of 520 m.
 You’ll get a good workout, especially on the initial climb up an old road.
 It does get more visually interesting once you get onto the dirt trail – just 30 minutes into the hike.

 If you look at Ha Ling Peak from Canmore, you might say there’s no way anyone can hike up there.
 But once on the actual trail across from the Goat Creek parking lot (off of Spray Lake Road) it’s a lot less intimidating.
 The hike is very popular, especially on a weekend.
 People look like ants on the top part of the mountain.

-It’s a 3.0 kilometre hike up Ha Ling Peak with an elevation gain of 737 metres – a bit like the Grouse Grind in Vancouver if you’ve ever done that.
+It’s a 3.0 km Ha Ling Peak hike with an elevation gain of 737 m – a bit like the Grouse Grind in Vancouver if you’ve ever done that.
 Right from the start you’re climbing and perhaps sucking wind if you didn’t bother with a winter conditioning program.

 It may start off muddy early in the season but that will give way to snowy sections (perhaps) and then eventually to rock and scree.